Conditioned Stimulus And Psychology

 Sometimes, a single, often dramatic event, could lead to creating a conditioned stimulus.
 For example:

 One day at a family picnic you have a plate of potato salad that was sitting out a little too long.
-That night you become violently ill.
+That night you feel unwell and become ill.
 The potato salad was initially a neutral stimulus, but the illness turns it into a conditioned stimulus.
 Now every time you see or smell potato salad, you think of the time you got sick from eating it.
 This could also be considered a psychological food aversion.

-As you were backing out of a parking space (neutral stimulus), your car was hit by another car.
+Another example may be as follows: as you were backing out of a parking space (neutral stimulus), your car was hit by another car.
 After that experience, when you back out of a parking spot you feel a tinge of hypervigilance and anxiety.
 The trauma of the car accident turned backing out of a parking space into a conditioned stimulus.

 How Classical Conditioning Can Be Used in Therapy and Counselling

 Our brains are optimized to perceive and respond to the world with automatic associations and pattern matching.
 This allows us to respond in ways we learn are effective and normal.
-Our inherited and learned thought patterns allow us to respond to stimuli quickly and unconsciously.
+Our inherited and learned thought patterns allow us to respond to stimuli quickly and subconsciously.